petroemil/Rx.Book/Draft.md

 Doing traditional LINQ/SQL style join on streams might not be the best idea (though it's obviously not impossible to do).
 Instead you might be interested in "order based" joins like combining events with the same index from multiple streams (first element on one stream with the first element on the other stream, second with second, third with third, etc.), or always having an up-to-date combination of the latest elements on all streams.

-Doing traditional "equality based" join would mean that you subscribe to multiple streams, store all the events in a collection that ever appeared in them, and whenever any of them emmits an event, you try to join it with the stored collections and if successful, produce an event in the result stream containing the joined events.
+Doing traditional "equality based" join would mean that you subscribe to multiple streams, store all the events in a collection that ever appeared in them, and whenever any of them emits an event, you try to join it with the stored collections and if successful, produce an event in the result stream containing the joined events.

 ##### Zip